LedFx/LedFx/docs/api.rst

         "type": "energy2"
     }

-If there is a type parma provided the stored configuration for that effect will be cleared.
+If there is a type param provided the stored configuration for that effect will be cleared if present.

 If that effect type is the active effect, the active effect will be cleared.